lukef7fywmrp/bitfinex-api-demo/README.md

 # Bitfinex API Demo

 A demo web application that utilizes the Bitfinex API to fetch tickers, trades, candles, and single ticker data.
 The project is built with Next.js, Tailwind CSS, and TypeScript, and leverages lightweight-charts for displaying interactive and visually appealing charts.
-Tremor.so is used for efficient data streaming and optimizing server-side rendering.
+Tremor.so is used for tables and dashboard layouts.

 ## Live Project